-How to Apply for a Credit Card So You’ll Get Approved
+How to Apply for a Credit Card for the First Time

 The best cards for beginners have lenient requirements making them easy to qualify for.